lchan217/Project-2-Travel/README.md

 ## Usage

-Please type "shotgun" into the terminal and visit http://127.0.0.1:9393/ in Google Chrome.
+Please type "rake db:migrate, then" "shotgun" into the terminal and visit http://127.0.0.1:9393/ in Google Chrome.

 ## Development
 ???